yogeswarl/command-notes/Python/pandas.md

 - skipfooter = number of rows to skip from the bottom of the dataframe
 - na_values =  set to consider values to be not a number(NA)
 - encoding = encoding (use utf-8 when found with mix of characters)
+- parse_dates = Column to parse as date

 ## Basic DataFrame Commands